Three teenagers sentenced for dragging British policeman to his death

 File photo of 28-year-old Thames Valley Police officer PC Andrew Harper and his wife, Lissie, celebrating their wedding at Ardington House in Oxfordshire.
 Photograph: Mark Lord/PA Wire

-Three teenagers were jailed in London on Friday after being convicted of the manslaughter of a British police officer who was dragged to his death last August.
+Three teenagers were sentenced in London on Friday after being convicted of the manslaughter of a British police officer who was dragged to his death last August.

 Henry Long, the 19-year-old ringleader, was sentenced to 16 years in prison, while Jessie Cole and Albert Bowers, both 18, were each sentenced to 13 years in a young offenders’ institute after being found guilty of PC Andrew Harper’s manslaughter.
 Each was told they would be eligible for release after two-thirds of their sentence at a hearing at the Old Bailey in London.